sohale/mehr32/README.md

 Related projects:
- 1. The ìMehr32î (1999 ñ 2000) implemented as my BSc degree project titled ìReal-time audio processing toolbox in C++ for computer musicî.
+ 1. The ‚ÄúMehr32‚Äù (1999 ‚Äì 2000) implemented as my BSc degree project titled ‚ÄúReal-time audio processing toolbox in C++ for computer music‚Äù.
 [C++, Real-time, Tcl/Tk, DirectSound, Steinberg VST].
 Mehr32 was a C++ library implementing audio processing filters and computer music models of musical instruments for real-time performance on PCs.
 Example designs included: Real-time reverberator (acoustic environmental effects), string and wind instrument models, and an electric guitar amp.
 The software could achieve the input/output latency of down to 300ms on a Celeron 366.

- 2. The ìFPGA Audio reverberatorî (2002): Implemented on Altera CPLD/FPGA.
+ 2. The ‚ÄúFPGA Audio reverberator‚Äù (2002): Implemented on Altera CPLD/FPGA.
 Winner of the First Sharif FPGA Design Contest (FDC); I implemented a working hardware and I implemented (from scratch) both Input and Output modules for the Sony/Phillips Serial Digital audio Interface (SPDIF) protocol.
 The implemented device applied an IIR filter on the streaming stereo digital audio from a commercial CD player, with less than 3 samples total latency (VHDL/FLEX10K50 CPLD).